marvinneugebauer/Deep-Learning-Projects/README.md

 - **Project: Classification on the Fashion-MNIST dataset**
   + In this project, we construct a Convolutional Neural Network (CNN) to classify the Fashion-MNIST dataset into its ten different fashion categories.
 After constructing the CNN, we evaluate and plot the obtained results.
 The name of the code file is `classification_FashionMNIST.ipynb`.
 - **Project: Psychometric functions in CNNs**
-  + In this project, we construct a Convolutional Neural Network (CNN) to classify the Fashion-MNIST dataset into its ten different fashion categories.
-After constructing the CNN, we evaluate and plot the obtained results.
-The name of the code file is `classification_FashionMNIST.ipynb`.
+  + In this project, we are building a CNN that is able to simulate a psychometric function.
+A psychometric function maps the decision probability in binary classification studies when the stimuli are continuous.
+Specifically, we aim to simulate a psychometric function capable of deciding whether a given image contains a vertical or horizontal line.

+To achieve this goal, we build a CNN model and train it on 1x30x30 images of Gaussian noise plus random vertical or horizontal lines (see the picture below).
+We then evaluate and plot our results.
+<br/><br/>